jeffsieu/typescript-from-zero/chapters/1-basics/4-type-aliases/README.md

 ## Type aliases vs variable declarations

-Type aliases are similar to Javascript variable declarations in many ways:
+Type aliases are similar to JavaScript variable declarations in many ways:

 - They are used to store values for later use
   - Type aliases store types for later use
-  - Javascript variables store values for later use
+  - JavaScript variables store values for later use

 You can think of type aliases as "variables for types".